 Staff Note: Asm.
 Valladares's staff has asked whether the Commission will support AB 319.
-The Commission's Law and Policy Committee voted to recommend that the Commission adopt a "support" position.

 AB 871 (Kiley) - Contribution prohibitions: investor-owned utilities.

-Status: Set for hearing in the Assembly Committee on Elections on 4/15/21
+Status: Referred to the Assembly Committee on Elections (2/25/21)

-Summary: The bill would prohibit an electrical or gas corporation, as defined, from making a contribution to a candidate for elective state office and would prohibit the acceptance of that contribution.
+Summary: The bill would prohibit an investor-owned utility from making a contribution to a candidate for elective state office and would prohibit the acceptance of that contribution.